 By equipping more rural residents with mental health knowledge, individuals with a mental health condition can receive proper care despite the mental health professional shortages.
 Mental Health First Aid is a tool that can improve resident understanding of mental health, also known as mental health literacy.

 Mental Health First Aid provides in-person training for individuals who desire to gain knowledge of mental health risks and warning signs.
-The SAMHSA-HRSA Center for Integrated Health Solutions explains that the training, offered by the National Council for Behavioral Health, teaches a 5-step action plan on how to connect someone going through a mental health crisis to professional, peer, and social support, as well as steps to self-help.
+The training, offered by the National Council for Behavioral Health, teaches a 5-step action plan on how to connect someone going through a mental health crisis to professional, peer, and social support, as well as steps to self-help.
 This training can help prepare community members to address mental health conditions.

 Mental Health First Aid is especially relevant for rural areas because many of these regions are facing mental health practitioner shortages.
 By equipping community members and providers with the resources to recognize mental health behavior changes in others, they can respond appropriately to an individual developing a mental health condition or in crisis.

 A guide for healthcare organizations seeking to improve culturally competent practices.

 Organization(s): Institute for Diversity in Health Management, Health Research & Educational Trust